 Drinking too much alcohol harms health and can lead to chronic diseases such as liver disease, cancer, and heart disease.

 Regular check-ups help to identify health problems early when they are most treatable.

-During a check-up, your doctor should always review medical history, check current weight and perform a physical exam, including taking vitals, blood pressure, breast exam, pelvic exam, and more.
+During a check-up, your doctor should always review your medical history, check your current weight, and perform a physical exam, including taking vitals, blood pressure, breast exam, pelvic exam, and more.

 Your healthcare provider should order blood work and diagnostic testing and review current medications and concerns.

 Remember: You must be an advocate for your health!

 You must be well informed about health issues and always double-check your doctor’s recommendations, including meditations.

 Consider getting a second opinion if you feel something could be off or if there is a new diagnosis.
 Your health and wellness are too important.
 Do your due diligence.

 Full blood panel Women over 40 should have a full panel done annually, including cholesterol, hormone levels, and a fasting glucose test.

 Pap and human papillomavirus (HPV) tests.
 This test looks for pre- or early cervical cancer and the HPV virus.